intel/llvm/sycl/doc/extensions/supported/sycl_ext_oneapi_backend_level_zero.md

 ### 3.1 Through an environment variable

-The SYCL_DEVICE_FILTER environment variable limits the SYCL runtime to use only a subset of the system's devices.
+The ONEAPI_DEVICE_SELECTOR environment variable limits the SYCL runtime to use only a subset of the system's devices.
-By using ```level_zero``` for backend in SYCL_DEVICE_FILTER you can select the use of Level-Zero as a SYCL backend.
+By using ```level_zero``` for backend in ONEAPI_DEVICE_SELECTOR you can select the use of Level-Zero as a SYCL backend.
 For further details see here: <https://github.com/intel/llvm/blob/sycl/sycl/doc/EnvironmentVariables.md>.

 ### 3.2 Through a programming API

 There is an extension that introduces a filtering device selection to SYCL described in [sycl\_ext\_oneapi\_filter\_selector](../supported/sycl_ext_oneapi_filter_selector.asciidoc).
-Similar to how SYCL_DEVICE_FILTER applies filtering to the entire process this device selector can be used to programmatically select the Level-Zero backend.
+Similar to how SYCL_DEVICE_FILTER or ONEAPI_DEVICE_SELECTOR applies filtering to the entire process this device selector can be used to programmatically select the Level-Zero backend.

 When neither the environment variable nor the filtering device selector are used, the implementation chooses